m8/awesome-arduino/README.md

 ### Talks

-- [How Arduino is open-sourcing imagination](https://www.youtube.com/watch?v=UoBUXOOdLXY) - A talk from Massimo Banzi about Arduino
+- [How Arduino is open-sourcing imagination](https://www.youtube.com/watch?v=UoBUXOOdLXY) - A talk from Massimo Banzi about Arduino.
-- [State of Arduino: Massimo Banzi at Maker Faire Bay Area 2019](https://www.youtube.com/watch?v=t1MN5o-qeyQ) - A talk from Massimo Banzi about Arduino
+- [State of Arduino: Massimo Banzi at Maker Faire Bay Area 2019](https://www.youtube.com/watch?v=t1MN5o-qeyQ) - A talk from Massimo Banzi about Arduino.

 ### Tutorials